giuseppe-velocci/dotnet6-regex-benchmarks/README.md

 | Match10_000Rules | 300.837 ms | 3.0728 ms | 16.014 ms | 297.481 ms |

-## String comparison performances in Net6
+## String comparison using StartsWith(), EndsWith() performances in Net6

-Created 100, 1000, 10000 different methods (string.StartsWith() vs string.EndsWith()) based on random GUIDs and checked on 5 different strings, 2 with a matching pattern, the others not.
+Created 100, 1000, 10000 different methods (string.StartsWith() vs string.EndsWith()) based on random GUIDs staring or ending with a whitespace and checked on 5 different strings, 2 with a matching pattern, the others not.
 Also the strings were generated via GUIDs.

 Checks has been run synchronously.